-Response: It is noted that a section of the wall in question would require to be removed to facilitate the development.
-The removal of the section of wall would not, in itself, require planning consent and this work would allow appropriate car parking space and visibility splays to be provided in respect of the development.
+Response: It is noted that a section of the wall in question is proposed to be removed to facilitate the development.
+The removal of the section of wall would not, in itself, require planning consent and this work would allow improved access and car parking space to be provided in respect of the development.
+It is noted, however, that the Council's Roads and Transportation Services have declared their satisfaction with the existing parking arrangements on site.